 Since Ostanek has been so closely associated with St. Catharines, the southwestern Ontario city he's called home for nearly six decades, it's often assumed that he hails from there.
 Actually, he was born in Duparquet, Quebec, on April 20, 1935.
-It was his father, a miner, who instilled in Walter a tremendous love for music and a particular passion for country and western songs and stars.
+It was his father, a miner, who instilled in Walter a tremendous love for music, particularly country and western songs and stars.

 His father's quest for work led the Ostaneks to St. Catharines when Walter was in grade school.
 By age nine, he was playing the button diatonic accordion, and by age 12 had graduated to the piano accordion.

-Four years later, inspired by both his admiration for American polka great Frank Yankovic and his love for country music, Ostanek in 1951 formed his own country-tinged polka band.
-Before the band reached its second birthday Walter was just shy of 19 he was invited to join Abbie Andrews and the Canadian Ranch Boys, and quickly became a cornerstone of their three-times-a-week radio broadcasts.
+Four years later, inspired by both his admiration for American polka great Frank Yankovic and his love for country music, Ostanek formed his own country-tinged polka band, in 1951.
+Before the band reached its second birthday, Walter was just shy of 19, he was invited to join Abbie Andrews and the Canadian Ranch Boys, and quickly became a cornerstone of their three-times-a-week radio broadcasts.

 Despite escalating success with the Ranch Boys, Ostanek wanted more, and the year 1957 proved ripe with possibilities.
 On January 26, his newly formed Walter Ostanek Band made its debut at the German Village in Niagara Falls, Ontario.
 A month later, on February 22, he exchanged wedding vows with his fiancée, Irene.
 Forty-four years later, both the band and the marriage are going strong.